pal1000/mesa-dist-win/buildscript/readme.md

 The build script can grab Mesa3D code if Git is in PATH.
 It asks for the branch to pull from.
 Otherwise manually extract in `.`.
 Be warned that the archive is double packed.
 Rename extracted folder to `mesa`.
 - [LLVM source code](http://llvm.org/);

 Extract LLVM code in `.`.
 Rename extracted folder to `llvm`.
-If you use Visual Studio 2017, LLVM 4.0 is the minimum version that supports it.
+LLVM 4.0 is the minimum version supported by this build scrpt as Visual Studio 2017 is the only version supported.
 - [Ninja build system](https://github.com/ninja-build/ninja/releases)

 Optional, it reduces LLVM build size as it works with single configuration.
-Unlike Visual Studio MsBuild which require a Release and a Debug configuration at minimum.
+Unlike Visual Studio MsBuild which requires a Release and a Debug configuration at minimum.
 Development on Ninja stalled shortly after 1.8.2 release for unknown reason though.
 If used, extract Ninja in `.\ninja`.
 My script asks if you want to do this before starting LLVM build.
 LLVM must be built in release mode with install target.
 This build script does it automatically or you can look [here](https://wiki.qt.io/MesaLlvmpipe).

 - [CMake 32 or 64 bit](https://cmake.org/download/#latest);